sutageiza0/CRYPTCADA/README.md

 - `%meme`: Get a meme from a random sub reddit.
 - `%translate <text>`: Translate between text, binary, hexadecimal, and chill++.
+- `/github_leak <username>`: Check a username for a leaked email on GitHub.
 - `/search_reddit <query>`: Search Reddit for posts based on a query.
+- `/passwordgen  <password length>`: Generates a secure password and sends it privately through an ephemeral response.
 - `/setup`: Set up the CRYPTCADA log channel.
 (Admin permissions required)
 - `/ping`: Check the bot's latency.
 - `/invite`: Invite the bot to a different server.